 This introduces the concept of consent, which is intrinsic to individual freedom.

 A person must give consent to another person before he or she can come into their home.
 Pretty straight forward.

 Let’s say someone is being emotionally abused in a relationship.
-He or she allows the abuse (gives consent) until he or she exercises his freedom to end the relationship.
+He or she allows the abuse (gives consent) until he or she exercises their freedom (if in a free society) to end the relationship.

 Consent can get even more nuanced when the law is involved.

 Let’s say a man buys a plot of land, builds a home on it, grows a vegetable garden and lives alone in the middle of nowhere.
 He is a mammal, living off the land, and doing no harm to any other human.